akka/akka/akka-docs/src/main/paradox/actors.md

 ![actor_lifecycle.png](./images/actor_lifecycle.png)

-A path in an actor system represents a "place" which might be occupied by a living actor.
+A path in an actor system represents a "place" that might be occupied by a living actor.
 Initially (apart from system initialized actors) a path is empty.
 When `actorOf()` is called it assigns an *incarnation* of the actor described by the passed `Props` to the given path.
 An actor incarnation is identified by the path *and a UID*.

 It is worth noting about the difference between:

 * restart
-* stop, followed by re-creation of actor
+* stop, followed by a re-creation of the actor

 as explained below.

 A restart only swaps the `Actor` instance defined by the `Props` but the incarnation and hence the UID remains the same.
-As long as the incarnation is same, you can keep using the same `ActorRef`.
+As long as the incarnation is the same, you can keep using the same `ActorRef`.
 Restart is handled by the @ref:[Supervision Strategy](fault-tolerance.md#creating-a-supervisor-strategy) of actor's parent actor, and there is more discussion about @ref:[what restart means](general/supervision.md#supervision-restart).

 The lifecycle of an incarnation ends when the actor is stopped.
-At that point the appropriate lifecycle events are called and watching actors are notified of the termination.
+At that point, the appropriate lifecycle events are called and watching actors are notified of the termination.
 After the incarnation is stopped, the path can be reused again by creating an actor with `actorOf()`.
-In this case the name of the new incarnation will be the same as the previous one but the UIDs will differ.
+In this case, the name of the new incarnation will be the same as the previous one, but the UIDs will differ.
 An actor can be stopped by the actor itself, another actor or the `ActorSystem` (see @ref:[Stopping actors](#stopping-actors)).